 Congratulations to all of our 2021 graduates: You’ve risen to the occasion, and this is your moment.

-Chelsea Schmidt, MBA’21, likes a challenge.
-When she felt that she’d begun to plateau in her role in commercial channel marketing, she knew it was time to try something new.
 “I like to bite off way more than I can chew, and I could chew what I had really well.
-The Kelley Evening MBA Program opened my eyes to different…… Read more »
+The Kelley Evening MBA Program opened my eyes to different career paths and opportunities to step outside of my comfort zone,” said Chelsea.

 In an MBA program, it’s expected that the business knowledge gained through the degree will ultimately be put to work solving real-world challenges.
 In the Kelley School of Business Evening MBA Program, that knowledge is tested even before classes start.